civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2006-04-14 (Revision 560)
 Added:    Pirates, unlike in Civ2 only boats with attack, no transports.
 Fixed:    Disbanding a settler in a city does not disband all other units there.
-Fixed:    Goodyhut crash occuring if UnitDB is bigger than AdvanceDB.
+Fixed:    Goody hut crash occurring if UnitDB is bigger than AdvanceDB.
 Added:    New database flags for modders:
 - UnitDB:
    CanCaptureTile       Unit captures an enemy tile instead of pillaging it.
    CanBeGifted          Unit can be gifted to a non-enemy player.
 A diplomatic
                         regard bonus is awarded.
-It is based on attack devided by five.
+It is based on attack divided by five.
 (The five should go to ConstDB or DiffDB or CivilisationDB, etc.)
 - TerrainImprovementDB: